-The Board is committed to the establishment and maintenance of a sound risk management framework and internal control systems, and reviewing its adequacy and integrity to safeguard shareholders; investments and the Group's assets.
+The Board is committed to establishing and maintaining a sound risk management and internal control systems that support the Group's objectives and strategies, and to safeguard shareholders' investments and the Group's assets.

 Accordingly, the Board is pleased to present the Statement on Risk Management and Internal Control ("Statement") pursuant to Rule 15.26(b) of the ACE Market Listing Requirements ("Listing Requirements") of Bursa Malaysia Securities Berhad.
-This Statement has been prepared in accordance with the Statement on Risk Management and Internal Control: Guidance for Directors of Listed Issuers.
+This Statement has been prepared in accordance with the Statement on Risk Management and Internal Control: Guidelines for Directors of Listed Issuers.